-Each stockholder will be given a ballot to be used for voting upon registration at the meeting.
+For those attending the meeting, the stockholder will be given a ballot to be used for voting upon registration at the meeting.
 Accomplished ballots should be dropped into the ballot box provided at the registration area.
 The cut-off time for dropping the ballots is before the start of the meeting.
 After which, the Corporation's representatives will secure the ballot box, and will commence the tabulation of the votes in the designated tabulation area.
 No ballots dropped beyond the cut-off time shall be accepted or counted.